-Learning Outcome Fail Pass Pass with Merit Pass with Distinction Use and justify learning and teaching methods that meet the needs of a diverse student body No/limited attempt to justify the learning and teaching methods used.
+Learning Outcome Fail Pass Pass with Merit Pass with Distinction Use and justify learning and teaching methods that meet the needs of a diverse student body A (Critical Commentary) No/limited attempt to justify the learning and teaching methods used.
 Some justification of learning and teaching methods used.
 Justification could be developed further with fuller reference to relevant policy/literature.
 Clear justification of learning and teaching methods used.
-Justification is fully supported using relevant policy/literature Excellent justification o learning and teaching methods used.
-Justification is fully supported using extensive policy/literature Critique a task designed to assess student learning No/limited attempt to critique a task designed to assess student learning Critique is broadly sound with some good insights made.
+Justification is fully supported using relevant policy/literature Excellent justification of learning and teaching methods used.
+Justification is fully supported using extensive policy/literature Critique a task designed to assess student learning A (Critical Commentary) No/limited attempt to critique a task designed to assess student learning Critique is broadly sound with some good insights made.
 These could be developed further with fuller reference to relevant policy/literature Critique is good.
 Insights are comprehensive and informed by relevant literature/policy.
 Critique is excellent.
-Insights are comprehensive and original and informed b extensive use of policy/literature Review and reflect on their practice, analysing options for change and improvement.
-No/limited attempt to reflect on practice or analysing options for change and improvement Some good reflection on practice leading to recommendations which are broadly sound and consistent with analysis.
-Analysis/recommendati ons could be developed further with fuller reference to relevant policy/literature.
-Good reflection on practice leading to clear recommendations which are consistent with the analysis.
-Analysis/ recommendations are well informed by relevant policy/literature.
+Insights are comprehensive and original and informed by extensive use of policy/literature Review and reflect on your practice, analysing options for change and improvement.
+B (Peer Review) Some good reflection on practice leading to recommendations which are broadly sound and consistent with analysis.
+Analysis/recommendations are well informed by recommendations are well informed by recommendations.
 Excellent reflection on practice leading to clear and imaginative recommendations which are consistent with the analysis.
-Analysis/recommendat ons are informed by extensive use of relevant policy/literature.
+Analysis/recommendati ons are informed by extensive use of relevant policy/literature.